garywoodfine/software-design-patterns/Singleton/README.md

  In the early days of personal computers, you had to wait until a document printed before you could do anything else.
 Thanks to modern print spoolers, the printing process has minimal impact on user productivity.

+ ### Processes and Threads

+ In order to understand the singleton pattern, it is important to understand the context in which it will operate.
+In the .Net Framework, an application will be composed of lightweight, managed sub-processes called application domains that can comprise one or more managed threads.
+ For the purpose of understanding the singleton pattern, let's define this as a multithreaded application that contains one or more threads running simultaneously.
+Technically, the threads are actually not running simultaneously, but this is achieved by dividing the available processor time between the threads, so that each thread will execute for a small amount of time and then the thread will suspend activity, allowing for another thread to execute.

+ singleton pattern, in a multithreaded application, special care needs to be taken to ensure that access to the singleton is limited so that only one thread enters specific areas of logic at a time.
+Because of this synchronization of threads, it is possible for one thread to retrieve a value and update it, and, before it can be stored, another thread also updates the value.

+ To avoid data being updated incorrectly, restriction is required to prevent more than one thread from executing the same block of logic at the same time.
+There are several mechanisms supported in the .Net Framework and, in the singleton pattern.

+ We'll examine several Singleton Implementation patterns

 ## Simple Singleton Pattern